RafiQamar/RafiQamar/README.md

 ###
 - **Email**: rafiqamar9@gmail.com

-<h5 align="center">Feel free to explore my repositories and connect with me.</h5>

-Thanks for visiting my profile!
-Feel free to reach out if you have any questions or just want to discuss data analytics. 🚀
+<h5 align="center">Thanks for visiting my profile!
+Feel free to reach out if you have any questions or just want to discuss data analytics. 🚀</h5>